Introduction and Setup

 As $n$ grows bigger (asymptomatic, if you’re feeling fancy), $n^2$ becomes pretty negligible in comparison to $2n^3$ and hence can be ignored so the total FLOPs required is roughly $2n^3$.
 Therefore, the computational complexity is $O(n^3)$.

-For the purpose of this blog, I am keeping $n=4096$ which translates to roughly 137 GFLOPs.
-That’s seems like a lot of FLOPs, but is rather pretty small if compared with the peak FLOPs offered by any standard modern processor.
+For the purpose of this blog, I am considering two matrix sizes $N=4096$ and $N=8192$ which translates to roughly 137 and 1099 GFLOPs respectively.
+I initially started with $N=4096$ but because some optimization didn’t yield any significant benefit for that size, I also decided to include $N=8192$.
+Anyway, those numbers seem like a lot of FLOPs, but they’re rather pretty small if compared with the peak FLOPs offered by any standard modern processor.

-To benchmark, I calculate the time required to multiply two $4096 x 4096$ numpy arrays using np.matmul and it comes out to 0.1042s.
+To benchmark, I calculated the time required to multiply numpy arrays using np.matmul and here are the results:

 Naive implementation